 GRANITO IS MORE THAN JUST COFFEE

-AT GRANITO, COFFEE IS NOT JUST ANOTHER COMMODITY.
-COFFEE IS A SHARED EXPERIENCE, A SOURCE OF SOLIDARITY, AND SOMETHING WE CAN CONTRIBUTE TO MAKING POSITIVE CHANGE.
+FOR US, COFFEE IS NOT JUST ANOTHER COMMODITY, IT'S SHARED EXPERIENCE, A SOURCE OF SOLIDARITY, AND SOMETHING WE CAN CONTRIBUTE TO MAKING THE WORLD A LITTLE BETTER.

 The coffee world can be opaque, making it hard to know who benefits and who doesn’t.
 At Granito, we are committed to shining a light on the inequities of the coffee industry and making our supply chain 100% transparent from bean to brew.